 Sugar is an anti-nutrient which means is impairs nutrient absorption and also wreaks havoc on the gut microbiome, a key piece in regulating immune and endocrine function.
 If you want something sweet, choose berries and use natural sweeteners like raw honey and maple syrup in moderation.
 Need help with limiting sugar in your diet?
 Check out our free 5 Day Clear Mind and Body Reset to get started.

-Dairy products are usually loaded with lactose and also added sugars which muck up intestinal health and weaken the immune system.
+Dairy products are usually loaded with lactose and added sugars, which muck up intestinal health and weaken the immune system.
 Over 80% of the antibiotics produced end up going to livestock which most commonly impacts dairy, chicken and red meat.
 These antibiotics contribute to intestinal permeability and contribute to a compromised microbiome, which ultimately impacts thyroid health.

 Dairy also induces a surge insulin which impacts thyroid function and inflammatory markers.
 We recommend embracing dairy-free products like unsweetened coconut milk and nut cheeses.